RiskQuantDotCom/RiskQuantWebsite/content/pages/be-prepared.md

   options:
    borderTop: true
    theme: base
-  heading: "The cyber security performance dialogue starts with these questions.
-Can you credibly answer them?"
+  heading: "We give you the means to confidently measure your cyber security so you can clearly communicate with your senior leadership and the Board."
   subHeading: ''
   contentType: features
   sortBy: weight